mozilla-releng/relengdocs/procedures/TCW_Process.rst

         An early view of what has been requested for the next TCW can be seen via the `TCW Requests`_ link into Service Now.

+* As soon as the list of activities is determined, RelEng can make a determination whether the TCW can use a "soft close" or a "hard close".

-* No later than end-of-day Wednesday preceding the downtime, email announcement, cross posted to the appropriate engineering lists, will be sent out.
-(Typically, that is dev-planning, dev-tree-management, dev-platform, dev-fxos.)
+* No later than end-of-day Wednesday preceding the downtime, RelEng constructs an email announcement, based on the text posted on `internal status`_ by MOC.
+  That email is cross posted to the appropriate engineering lists.
+  (Currently, that is dev-planning, dev-tree-management, dev-platform.)

   .. note:: RelEng Contact Posts to Newsgroups

-      The MOC will publish an email describing the changes, but they do not have posting privilages to the newsgroups.
+      The MOC will publish a note on the internal status page describing the changes.
+However, they do
+      not have posting privilages to the newsgroups.
 Therfore the RelEng contact person posts (forwards) on the MOC's behalf, adding any addition information (such as "soft close" status).
 Even if the